 Monet painted his Giverny water landscapes for 27 years; they reflected peace and contemplation.
 When he died in 1926, the foremost French painter, these landscapes were installed in two oval rooms in the Orangerie of the Tuileries Gardens.
 Like his mature work, they were of a kind of metaphysical naturalism.
 Monet's remarks to his friend Georges Clemenceau described this as not reducing the world to your measure; but to enlarge your knowledge of the world.
 You will then enlarge yourself and your self-knowledge.
 Like other creators of perfection - Cezanne, Beethoven - there is a tacit acknowledgement of a reality existing beyond appearances.

-At this time, Monet also admired the Dutch landscape painter Jongkind, the American painter Whistler, and French painters Corot and Edouard Manet.
+At this time, Monet also admired the Dutch landscape painter Jongkind, the American painter Whistler, and French painters Corot (down the page) and Edouard Manet.
 Edouard Manet at this time (1860's) was making a big splash in the Parisian art world, and ruffling many academic feathers with his new way of painting.
 Though he was a reluctant revolutionary, Manet's work, influenced by the painting of Velazquez, dared to paint without the tradition of modeling forms with shading, and blending colors smoothly together.
-Not only that, it didn't deal with images from history, mythology, classical Greece and Rome, which were currently considered to be the acme of painting.
+Not only that, his work didn't deal with images from history, mythology, or classical Greece and Rome, which were currently considered to be the acme of painting.
 He painted scenes of modern life, with men and women dressed in mid-19th century Parisian fashion; though some of these women were nude, and seemed to be frankly courtesans.

 Manet had begun the revolution in painting - switching from the accepted tradition of chiaroscuro (shading of lights and darks to define three-dimensional form), to the new way of applying flat, unblended patches of color ("broken" color), rather than lights and darks to indicate rounded forms.
 This new approach was flat, rather than three-dimensional, a result of the influence of Japanese prints at this time.
 Rather than using perspective and other spatial cues to indicate depth into space, the new approach favored a decorative flatness, with no illusion of depth.
 Monet extended this pictorial idea to use dots and patches to indicate forms, such as trees and foliage.
 Rather than drawing with line, then filling the shapes with color, Monet drew and painted simultaneously - the color, light, value and form of the subject, with strokes of precisely related hues and values.
 His forms were exact - but without the use of line, and with superb paint handling.
 It seems to me that he was the first painter to use the color violet - as a color in itself, and as a "substitute" for black in defining forms.
 This reflected the new emphasis on color, rather than values of light and dark.
 He approached the problem of indicating the whole tree, versus indicating all the individual leaves, by inventing a visual equivalent of multiple forms (leaves) with patches of light and color, without actually painting each leaf (spelling out).
 Like Cezanne and all great painters, each stroke served multiple functions of value, color, spatial position, form and light.
-A new way of representing reality was also the replacement of the former static quality of painting with a blurry sense of flux (movement) - particularly attuned to the increased pace of life during the Industrial Revolution occuring at this time.
+A new way of representing reality was also the replacement of the former static quality of painting with a blurry sense of flux (movement) - particularly attuned to the increased pace of life during the Industrial Revolution occurring at this time.
 And though earth tones were still used, they were used in conjunction with a new palette of primary and secondary colors - bright, undiluted reds, yellows, blues, greens, violets, etc.